76ers win 16th straight, earn 3 seed in romp over Bucks - Philly

+Fultz should have hit up Embiid and borrowed something to protect his face.

-Embiid wore a black mask during warmups to protect his broken bone around his left eye, then changed into gold sneakers and a peach-colored jacket to watch the Sixers romp to a stunning 80-44 lead at the break.
+Embiid wore a black mask during warmups to protect his broken bone around his left eye, then changed into his garish outfit to watch the Sixers romp to a stunning 80-44 lead at the break.

 Embiid said he will likely miss at least Game 1 of the playoffs this weekend because of the injury.